 Reality - Training Wrong Can Get You Killed

 Here is a photo of four dead CHP Traffic Officers that were killed on a traffic stop.
 The event changed the way the CHP trained.
 Back then CHP were prevented from dropping brass on the range when they reloaded their revolvers.
-Therefore, it was policy when they shot at the range they would empty the brass from their gun into their hand and then put the brass in their pants pocket, to keep the range clean.
-After years of training this way it became habit.
-In a critical incident you revert to training, so guess what they found in these four dead officers pants pocket?
+Therefore, it was policy that when they shot at the range they would empty the brass from their gun into their hand and then put the brass in their pants pocket, to keep the range clean.
+After years of training this way it became a habit.
+In a critical incident you revert to training, so guess what they found in these four dead officers' pants pocket?
 You guess it, empty brass casing.
 They did what they were training to do.
 Not very tactical and it could have been the difference between living and dying.

 In the picture below the correct sight picture is far left, notice the rear sight and target is fuzzy, and the front sight is clear.
 Always focus on the front sight so it is clear when you shoot.